 Please contact our team for more information:

-The SHERPA project, Shaping the ethical dimensions of smart information systems (SIS) – a European perspective, is an EU funded project under the European Union’s H2020 research and innovation programme, grant agreement No. 786641.
+The SHERPA project – Shaping the ethical dimensions of smart information systems (SIS), a European perspective – has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 786641.